bkrem/msc-thesis/quantiteam-outline.md

     - Realisation that A) there is no way to verify your school achievements/completed tasks in general (-> no incentive to commit) B) there is no way to demonstrate one's participation in work as a team, which is not only socially rewarding/engaging, but also provides a critical professional skill which is of interest to employers
 - Goals/Scope
     - Blurb
+        - Two targets: broadly, provide technical groundwork for the use of blockchains as ledgers for social activity/action.
+Concretely, aiming to provide high school/university students an opportunity to re-engage with their work in a communal way and focus on a target ahead of them.
     - Specifics:
         - Working public API interface & file upload for blockchain via Node server
         - iOS client-side app for basic task/user/team management